LL.M (International Legal Studies) New York University 2020; LL.B Interdisciplinary Center Herzliya (Magna cum Laude)

 International Humanitarian Law; International Self-defense Law; Counterterrorism; Just War Theory

 Eden received her LL.M. in International Legal Studies from NYU (2020), where she was an International Law and Human Rights Fellow and worked at Just Security.
 Prior to her graduate studies, she worked as a legal advisor at the Israeli Ministry of Foreign Affairs.
-Eden earned her LL.B. from the Interdisciplinary Center in Herzliya (cum laude), where she worked as a research and teaching assistant in various fields.
+Eden earned her LL.B. from the Interdisciplinary Center in Herzliya (Magna cum Laude), where she worked as a research and teaching assistant in various fields.
 She then clerked in the Armed Conflict Unit of the Office of the Israeli Deputy Attorney General (International Law) and the Office of the Israeli Attorney General.